 The high point of the southern rugby year was the annual Southland–Otago match, which attracted tens of thousands of supporters to Carisbrook in Caversham to cheer for either the blue and gold (Otago) or maroon (Southland).

 North Otago’s rugby union became a separate entity in 1927.
-In the 2010s its team played in the Heartland championship, and was part of the catchment for the lower South Island Highlanders for the Super 14 international competition.
+In the 2010s its team played in the Heartland championship, and was part of the catchment for the lower South Island Highlanders franchise in the Super 15 international competition.

 Other team sports

-Prominent Otago cricketers have included the batsmen Bert Sutcliffe and Glenn Turner, bowler Frank Cameron, all-rounder Lance Cairns and wicketkeeper Warren Lees.
+Prominent Otago cricketers have included the batsmen Bert Sutcliffe and Glenn Turner, fast bowler Frank Cameron, all-rounder Lance Cairns and wicketkeeper/batsmen Warren Lees and Brendon McCullum.
 Otago women have excelled at hockey; the Maniototo team were national champions four times between 1957 and 1964, despite the area’s small population.
-The Southern Steel netball team, combining Southland and Otago, played in the ANZ trans-Tasman netball competition launched in 2008.
+The Southern Steel netball team, combining Southland and Otago, won the ANZ Premiership netball competition in 2017 and 2018.

 Track and field